J-O-S-H-C/UIWeekly/README.md

 # UIWeekly
 Python Selenium webdriver for filing state Unemployment weekly claims.
+Currently works on both PUA and UI sets of questions.

 # Contribution
 If you would like to contribute your own state site, please name the fork and directory your state's abbreviation and create a json config and python script.